yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 \text{: Magnetic monopoles do not exist.}
 \end{gather*}$$
 3. $$\begin{gather*}\nabla\times{E}=-\frac{\partial B}{\partial t} \\
-\text{: Changes in magnetic field create an electric field (Faraday's law).}
+\text{: A changing magnetic field creates an electric field (Faraday's law).}
 \end{gather*}$$
 4. $$\begin{gather*}\nabla\times{B}=\mu_0\left(J+\epsilon_0\frac{\partial E}{\partial t}\right) \\
-\text{: Changes in electric field and currents create a magnetic field (Ampère-Maxwell law).}
+\text{: Electric currents and changing electric fields create magnetic fields (Ampère-Maxwell law).}
 \end{gather*}$$

-Maxwell's equations could successfully explain all known electrical and magnetic phenomena, predicted the existence of electromagnetic waves, and derived that the speed of electromagnetic waves in vacuum, $c$, is an invariant constant, establishing themselves as the core formulas of electromagnetism.
+Maxwell's equations successfully explained all known electrical and magnetic phenomena up to that point, predicted the existence of electromagnetic waves, and derived that the speed of electromagnetic waves in vacuum, $c$, is an invariant constant, establishing themselves as the core formulas of electromagnetism.

 ### Contradiction Between Galilean Transformation and Maxwell's Equations
 Newtonian mechanics, which utilizes the Galilean transformation, has been the foundation of physics for over 200 years, and Maxwell's equations are, as mentioned above, the core equations describing electrical and magnetic phenomena.
 However, there is a contradiction between the two: